Tose: History

 In August 1999, Tose was listed on the Osaka Securities Exchange 2nd Section and the Kyoto Stock Exchange.
-In October of that year, Tose's Kyoto Head office was opened at Shijo-Karasuma, which integrated its head office functions with the Karasuma CG Center.
-On 27 September 2000, Tose was listed on the Tokyo Stock Exchange 2nd Section.
-In August 2001, it was listed on the Tokyo Stock Exchange 1st Section and Osaka Securities Exchange 1st Section.
+In October of that year, Tose's Kyoto head office was opened at Shijo-Karasuma.
+In September 2000, Tose was listed on the Tokyo Stock Exchange 2nd Section.
+A second subsidiary based in China was established in Hangzhou in March 2001.
+In August, Tose was listed on the Tokyo Stock Exchange 1st Section and Osaka Securities Exchange 1st Section.
+A new office was opened in Shibuya-ku, Tokyo in September 2002.